 The Washington State Constitution mandates that the Board of County Commissioners create the nomination procedures for electing freeholders.
 The Commissioners have decided that candidates for the 15 freeholder positions will file by sub-district within the three Commissioner Districts.
-Candidate filing for freeholder positions will be held during the normal candidate filing week - May 14th through May 18th.
+Candidate filing for freeholder positions was held during the normal candidate filing week - May 14th through May 18th.

 Q: What are freeholders?

 A: The November ballot will include a question asking voters whether they would like to pursue the charter county process.
 The ballot will also include candidates for freeholder positions.
 If voters approve pursuing the charter county process, 15 freeholders will be elected to draft the charter.
 If voters do not approve pursuing the charter county process, freeholders are not elected.

 Q: What is the Charter County form of government?

 A: The Washington State Constitution was amended in 1948 allowing the option for counties to adopt home rule charters to create their own form of government.
 Home rule charters do not change the role or authority of the county, but do allow counties to create a government structure different than the commission form.
 Among other things possible, county charters can change elected county officials to appointed county officers.
 They can also change the names and duties of the county officers.
 Charters can not change the status or duties of the Prosecuting Attorney or judges.

 Q: Do freeholders get paid?

 A: Freeholders are elected officials but they do not receive compensation other than mileage reimbursement.

 Q: What are the requirements to be a freeholder?

 A: Freeholders must be at least 18 years of age, have been residents of the county for at least five years preceeding their election, and be lawfully registered to vote in the sub-district they are seeking.